odriverobotics/ODrive/docs/encoders.md

 without getting errors.

-## Encoder Problems
+## What happens if calibration fails

-There are several issues that may prevent you from completing encoder calibration.

-ODrive may not complete the calibrate sequence when you go to:
+There are subtle ways that encoder problems will impact your ODrive.
+For example, ODrive may not complete the calibrate sequence when you go to:
 * `<axis>.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE`

-It completes the calibrate sequence after:
+Or, ODrive may complete the calibrate sequence after:
 * `<axis>.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE`

-but fails after you go to:
+but then it fails after you go to:
-* `odrvN.axisN.requested_state = AXIS_STATE_CLOSED_LOOP_CONTROL`
+* `<axis>.requested_state = AXIS_STATE_CLOSED_LOOP_CONTROL`

-Or maybe it vibrates in an entertaining way.
+Or ODrive may just vibrate in an entertaining way.
 See: https://www.youtube.com/watch?v=gaRUmwvSyAs

-## Encoder Signals
+## Encoder Testing

-If your encoder is properly connected, run the command:
+There are things you can test to make sure your encoder is properly connected.
+This run the command:
 * `<axis>.encoder.shadow_count `

 and look at your value.
 Then turn your motor by hand and see if that value changes.
 Also, notice that the command: